danielmcormond/danielmcormond.com/_posts/2011-02-21-how-to-use-microsoft-ie-vpc-images-with-virtualbox-on-mac-os-x.markdown

 # Thanks

 Thanks to [Travis](http://twitter.com/travis) for teaching me about the Microsoft VPC images!
-Also, I couldn't have figured this all out without this [helpful blog post from R0B0TZ](http://r0b0tz.com/2011/02/using-microsofts-ie6-ie7-ie8-vhd-virtual-pc-images-with-virtualbox/),and [this tip from MakeUseOf](http://www.makeuseof.com/tag/how-to-create-windows-compatible-iso-disc-images-in-mac-os-x/).
+Also, I couldn't have figured this all out without this [helpful blog post from R0B0TZ](http://r0b0tz.com/2011/02/using-microsofts-ie6-ie7-ie8-vhd-virtual-pc-images-with-virtualbox/), and [this tip from MakeUseOf](http://www.makeuseof.com/tag/how-to-create-windows-compatible-iso-disc-images-in-mac-os-x/).

 Let me know if you find this post helpful or if I missed any steps.
 I'll try my best to answer any questions in the comments.